toakleaf/oakleafcakes-crm-ui/README.md

 ![](README-GIFS/CalendarRecording.gif)

 ### Employee Admin
-This shows how a small bit of the user interface in action to get a feel for how it works.
+This shows a small bit of the user interface in action to get a feel for how it works.
 ![](README-GIFS/EmployeeAdmin.gif)